MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 - Stress testing
 - Integrating new code

-The Address Sanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
+The AddressSanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](../../build/reference/rtc-run-time-error-checks.md), and [/analyze](https://docs.microsoft.com/en-us/cpp/build/reference/analyze-code-analysis?view=msvc-160).
 It provides run-time bug-finding technologies which directly use your existing build systems and existing test assets.

- Projects can enable the Address Sanitizer with a project setting, or one extra compiler switch: `-fsanitize=address`.
+ Projects can enable the AddressSanitizer with a project setting, or one extra compiler switch: `-fsanitize=address`.
 The new flag is compatible with all levels of optimization and configurations of x86 and x64, with several incompatibilities: [edit-and-continue](/visualstudio/debugger/edit-and-continue-visual-cpp), [incremental linking](../../build/reference/incremental-link-incrementally.md), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160).

-The Address Sanitizer is integrated with the Visual Studio the project system, CMake system, and the IDE.
+The AddressSanitizer is integrated with the Visual Studio the project system, CMake system, and the IDE.

-Microsoft's Address Sanitizer technology enables integration with the Visual Studio IDE.
+Microsoft's AddressSanitizer technology enables integration with the Visual Studio IDE.
 The functionality can optionally create a crash dump file when the sanitizer finds a bug at runtime.
 Set the `ASAN_SAVE_DUMPS=MyFileName.dmp` environment variable prior to running your program, and a crash dump file will be created with extra meta-data for efficient, [post-mortem debugging](#.\asan-offline-address-sanitizer-crash-dumps.md) debugging of **precisely diagnosed bugs**.
-These dump files facilitate extended use of the Address Sanitizer for local machine testing and:
+These dump files facilitate extended use of the AddressSanitizer for local machine testing and:

 - On-premise distributed testing, and
 - Cloud-based workflows for testing

-### Installing the Address Sanitizer
+### Installing the AddressSanitizer

-**The Address Sanitizer is installed by default with the Visual C++**.
+**The AddressSanitizer is installed by default with the Visual C++**.
 However, if you are upgrading from an older version of Visual Studio 2019 you will need to enable ASan support in the Installer after the upgrade:

 ![asan-project-system](MEDIA/asan-installer.PNG)